keepwatch0n/cybersecurity-simulation-lab/README.md

 ## 📌 Overview

 This project simulates a real-world enterprise security infrastructure, combining both offensive (Red Team) and defensive (Blue Team) operations.
-It provides a practical environment for learning firewall configuration, IDS/IPS tuning, vulnerability exploitation, monitoring, log analysis, VPN security, DNS filtering, and email protection.
+It provides a practical environment for learning firewall configuration, IDS/IPS tuning, vulnerability exploitation, monitoring, log analysis, VPN, and email protection.

 The lab was built as part of my CDAC journey, fully deployed under Oracle VirtualBox, using a mix of Linux (Debian 12 Bookworm, Kali Linux) and Windows 11 machines.